Accessible Trails in and Near Portland

 Terrain: Pavement with small sections of concrete upended by tree roots.

-One of America’s largest urban wetlands, Smith and Bybee Wetlands Natural Area offers nearly 2,000 acres (809 hectares) of wild habitat to explore.
+One of America’s largest urban wetlands, Smith and Bybee Wetlands Natural Area offers nearly 2,000 acres (809 ha) of wild habitat to explore.
 For a leisurely, shaded tour through the forest, take the Interlakes Trail located near the main entrance off North Marine Drive.
 At the trail’s end, an elevated-yet-accessible platform provides a window through the dense trees, revealing the expansive marshland landscape.

 Hoyt Arboretum’s Overlook Trail